microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

     enum PushNotificationRegistrationKind
     {
-        PushTrigger = 0x1, // Registers a Push Trigger with Background Infrastructure ComActivator = 0x2, // Registers the Reunion Background Task component as an InProc COM server };
+        PushTrigger = 0x1, // Registers a Push Trigger with Background Infrastructure ComActivator = 0x2, // Registers the Project Reunion Background Task component as an InProc COM server };

     // An abstraction over the activation Registration flow